 Red Hat Ladies Volunteer Project

-Encourage your red hatters to visit the bed-ridden residents in your facility and read to them on this second day of Banned Books Week - Celebrating the Freedom to Read.
+Encourage your red hatters to visit the bed-ridden residents in your facility and read to them on this third day of Banned Books Week - Celebrating the Freedom to Read.

 Invite a member from Dining Services to perform a cooking demonstration featuring mushrooms, during this National Mushroom Month.

-Show residents pictures of constellations on this day that the planet Neptune was discovered.
+Show pictures of constellations to residents on this day that the planet Neptune was discovered.
 Ask residents about the constellations with which they are familiar.
 Serve butter cookies as a snack.